Ambadipudi: Governance

 Ambadipudi Gram Panchayat is the local self-government of the village.
 There are wards, each represented by an elected ward member.
-The present sarpanch is vacant, elected by the ward members.
+The sarpanch is elected by the ward members, though the office is presently vacant.
 The village is administered by the Atchampet Mandal Parishad at the intermediate level of panchayat raj institutions.

 Education

-As per the school information report for the academic year 2018–19, the village has only one MPP school.
+As per the school information report for the academic year 2018–19, the village has one MPP school.